Applied and Clinical Psychology BSc (Hons)

 Clinical and Health Psychology

 This module provides an introduction to clinical and health psychology and the application of psychological knowledge to an understanding of health and illness, as well as interventions which can be used to improve health or relieve the symptoms of illness.
 You will also examine how we define and classify mental ill-health, and the different models that psychologists have used to understand the causes of mental ill-health.
-You’ll study specific health problems, both physical and mental, including eating disorders, stress, trauma, and sexual disorders, and review the different methods that can be used by clinical and health psychologists to enhance people's physical and mental health, on individual, family and population levels.
+You’ll study specific problems, both physical and mental health issues, including eating disorders, stress, trauma, and sexual disorders, and review the different methods that can be used by clinical and health psychologists to enhance people's physical and mental health, on individual, family and population levels.
 This module will be of real interest to those who would like to pursue a career in clinical or health psychology, or related areas, such as forensic psychology.

 Self and Society